4 Myths About Breast Cancer—Fact or Fiction

 True.
 While pink has traditionally been the color associated with breast cancer awareness, when it comes to prevention, you should focus on eating the rainbow.
 A study of more than 182,000 women age 27 to 59 found that those who consumed more than 51/2 servings a day of fruits and vegetables had a significantly lower risk of breast cancer over the 30 years of follow-up compared to those who ate 21/2 servings or less daily.
 The link was especially strong for those noshing cruciferous vegetables (such as broccoli, cauliflower and cabbage) and orange and yellow produce (winter squash, melons and carrots).
 Both groups contain compounds—notably isothiocyanates in cruciferous veggies and indoles and carotenoids in orange/yellow produce—that are known to inhibit the growth of cancerous cells, even among high-risk individuals.

-2. Active women are less likely to get breast cancer.
+2. Active people are less likely to get breast cancer.

 Mostly true.
 Regular, moderate exercise—the equivalent of around 3 hours of brisk walking a week—has been associated with a roughly 20% reduction in the risk of developing breast cancer.
-That includes women with a genetic or family history of the disease.
+That includes those with a genetic or family history of the disease.
 Physical activity helps reduce inflammation, improves immune function and regulates hormones like insulin and estrogen, all factors that may stymie breast cancer growth.
-However, there's conflicting data about whether postmenopausal women get the most robust benefit or if younger women are more protected.
+However, there's conflicting data about whether postmenopausal people get the most robust benefit or if younger people are more protected.
 Researchers also aren't sure exactly what type of exercise is best for breast cancer prevention.